gautamsawhney/exponent-scraper-apify/README.md

 ## Rate Limiting & Respect

 The scraper is designed to be respectful to the target website:
-- Default delay of 800ms between requests
+- Default delay of 1000ms between requests
 - Configurable rate limiting
-- Reduced concurrency (3 concurrent requests)
+- Reduced concurrency (2 concurrent requests)
-- Maximum 45 requests per minute
+- Maximum 30 requests per minute
+- Authentication support to avoid blocking

 ## Error Handling